 Labeling the older books and comics as Legends cemented the previously published stories into their own closed continuity, opening the door for more stories going forward.
 Nevertheless, now that half a decade has passed since that fateful day, Canon storytelling has expanded the universe in wonderful ways in its own unique direction as compared to the books of years gone by.

 Both universes are full of wonderful stories.
-All Star Wars is good Star Wars.
+There’s truly something for everyone.

 Want to know about Corran Horn?
 You’ll need to look in Legends.
 Yrica Quell?
 Canon.
 Doctor Aphra?
 Canon.
 Tahiri Veila?
 Legends.
 Thrawn?
 Both!
 Need more help?
 We’ve got plenty of reading guides to help you along the way.